luftfartsverket/reqstool-python-poetry-plugin/README.md

 pythonpath = [".", "src", "tests"]
 ```

-So in this example all files in "src" and "tests", including subfolders, will be processed.
+In this example all files in "src" and "tests", including subfolders, will be processed.

 #### Poetry

-This will be added when running `poetry add reqstool-poetry-plugin`
+This will be added when running `poetry add reqstool-python-poetry-plugin`

 ```
 [tool.poetry.dependencies]
-reqstool-poetry-plugin = "<version>"
+reqstool-python-poetry-plugin = "<version>"
 ```

 ### Decorators